jacobrobertsdev/Sounds-for-Sleep/README.md

 # Sounds for Sleep App

 This is a minimal site for playing sounds to fall asleep to.
 It has three audio players (Rain, White-Noise, & Fire).
-The sounds can be mixed and matched and volumes independently adjusted.
+The sounds can be mixed and matched.

 ### Screenshots